Polkadot-Blockchain-Academy/pba-content/syllabus/5-FRAME/Weights_and_Benchmarking/Benchmarking_slides.md

 ## The Benchmarking Process

-1. Whitelist known DB keys
-- For each component...
+For each component and repeat:
-2. Select component to benchmark
+1. Select component to benchmark
-3. Generate range of values to test (steps)
+2. Generate range of values to test (steps)
-- For each repeat...
+3. Whitelist known DB keys
 4. Setup benchmarking state
 5. Commit state to the DB, clearing cache
 6. Get system time (start)